-As a young photographer I have been fortunate to have had so many amazing experiences.
-From studying at a world leading photography program, to travelling overseas for underwater photography, these opportunities have helped shape me as an artist and photographer.
+As a young photographer, I have been fortunate to have had so many amazing experiences.
+From studying at a world-leading photography program to travelling overseas for underwater photography, these opportunities have helped shape me as an artist and photographer.

 This is a website of my personal photographic explorations.
-As a photographer, I explore the commercial side of headshots and portraiture for my clients.
+As a photographer, I explore the commercial side of headshots and fine art portraiture for my clients.
 However, I feel it is important in my artistic process to create work purely for myself.
 So here you will find my fine art and conceptual projects, including my passion of underwater photography and my love for travelling.
 These are the projects that consistently inspire me, and push me as a photographic artist.

 As a person, I am a relatively quiet observer, with a love for nature and the outdoors, for creating, for colour and vibrancy.
 I love dogs, indoor plants, and sweet things.
 I have three major passions in my personal photography: underwater photography; landscapes; and conceptual series.
 Whilst I adore my career as a portrait photographer, I am so grateful to be able to share the little pieces of me that I put into my conceptual work as well.